JoshJQ/stock-analyzer/README.md

 # stock-analyzer
-Analyze the stocks with lower prices on US market
+A set of python scripts to fetch stock data from internet and analyze the stocks with low prices

+Package to be installed:
+pip install pymongo
+pip install dnspython